 Conducting.
-MUP 209 and 339 or MUP 210 and 340.
+Choose between the two combinations of courses: MUP 209 Beginning Choral Conducting and MUP 339 Choral Conducting or MUP 210 Beginning Instrumental Conducting and MUP 340 Instrumental Conducting.

 Applied Music.
-Twelve semester hours of study, eight of which must be MUP 111.
+Twelve semester hours of study in applied music are required, eight of which must be in MUP 111 Studio Instruction.